 IT will lock the account of any NetID account holder who is discovered to have defeated, or attempted to defeat, IT security, auditing or accounting.
 Potential violations include scanning systems for vulnerabilities, attempting to access a protected data set, or modify a system file.
 IT will report the violation to the Dean of Students Office, the Office of the Provost or the staff supervisor for appropriate disciplinary action.

-If a UNM employee is leaving the university under administrative leave, his or her manager/supervisor, or the BSA for that department, may request that the employee’s NetID account be locked.
-Requests may be phoned in to IT Security, 505.277.0930 for immediate locking.
-The manager/supervisor or BSA must follow up the request with an email or other documentation describing the reason for the locking request.
+If a UNM employee is leaving the university under administrative leave, his or her manager/supervisor, or the HR representative for that department, may request that the employee’s NetID account be locked.
+Requests may be phoned in to IT Security, 505.277.2497 for immediate locking.
+The manager/supervisor or HR representative must follow up the request with an email or other documentation describing the reason for the locking request.

-Accounts whose passwords have been compromised will either be locked or placed in the verification shell.
-Upon the next login attempt, the verification shell will require the person to enter personal information that should be known only to the legitimate account owner.
-If the individual cannot provide the correct information, the account will be locked.
+Accounts whose passwords have been compromised will be locked.
 The account owner must contact IT Customer Support Services, 505.277.5757 to have the account unlocked.

 IT immediately locks an account if there is adequate reason to believe the account has been compromised or stolen by an intruder.